Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-where $\overline{h_n}=0$, $\overline{M_{mn}}=0$, $\overline{h_n^2}=\overline{M_{mn}^2}=1$.
+where $\overline{h_n}=\overline{M_{mn}}=0$, $\overline{h_n^2}=\overline{M_{mn}^2}=1$.
 It has been shown that~\cite{Kravtsov_NJP2015,Biroli_RP}, with increasing $\gamma$ from $0$ to large values, this model, first, exhibits ergodicity, and then undergoes a transition to nonergodic extended (fractal) phase at $\gamma=1$.
-In the fractal phase the eigenfunctions are extended over extensive number, but measure zero of all the lattice sites, scaling as $L^{D}$, where $D=2-\gamma$ denotes the fractal dimension of the eigenfunction.
-As immediately apparent, $D=1$ corresponds to the ergodic phase.
-At $\gamma=2$, $D$ goes linearly to $0$, marking the onset of the Anderson localized phase.
-While this version of the model lacks genuine multifractality in its eigenfunctions, recent developments~\cite{Monthus,LN-RP_RRG,LN-RP_WE,BirTar_Levy-RP,LN-RP_dyn,Kutlin2023no_multifractal} show that some modified versions of this model may exhibit multifractality.
+In the fractal phase the eigenfunction \imk{support sets contain} extensive number, but measure zero of all the lattice sites, scaling as $L^{D}$, where $D=2-\gamma$ denotes the second fractal dimension of the eigenfunction \imk{(the precise definition of $D$ is provided in the next section)}.
+As immediately apparent, $D=1$ corresponds to the ergodic phase. \imk{Furthermore, at} $\gamma=2$, $D$ goes linearly to $0$, marking the onset of the Anderson localized phase. \imk{Although,} this version of the model lacks \imk{the} genuine multifractality in its eigenfunctions, recent developments~\cite{Monthus,LN-RP_RRG,LN-RP_WE,BirTar_Levy-RP,LN-RP_dyn,Kutlin2023no_multifractal} show that some modified versions of this model may exhibit multifractality.
 Further studies~\cite{2022_nonHerm_RP} demonstrated the instability of the nonergodic extended phase in non-Hermitian version of the model.

-Unlike the latter case, in this work we show how to enhance the range and stability of the fractal phase of the RP model, including a possibility of obtaining nonlinear curves for $D$ versus $\gamma$.
+Unlike the latter case, in this work we show how to \imk{extend} the range and stability of the fractal phase of the RP model \imk{by employing a `fractal' on-site disorder}. \imk{We also include} the possibility of obtaining \imk{the} \imk{nonlinear dependence of fractal dimension on the parameter, $\gamma$.}

 \paragraph*{\textbf{Summary of Results:}} In our study, we selectively employ a random normal distribution solely for the off-diagonal elements of $H$, while the diagonal elements ($H_{mm}$) are sourced from a `fractal' disorder distribution with a Hausdorff dimension of $d$.
 This implies that there are typically $L^{1-d \times b}$ random diagonal elements, present in an energy window of width $L^{-b}$, if the total bandwidth is taken to be $O (1)$.
 One of the well-known examples of such a distribution is the Cantor set with a Hausdorff dimension~\cite{Kravtsov2023Cantor} $d=\ln2/\ln3$.